Dunjanik/website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+<br/><br/>
+<br/><br/>

-Hey there, thanks for stopping by :)
+Hello there, thanks for stopping by :)

-I am a PhD student/Marie Curie Early stage Researcher at London Instutute of Medical Sciences.
+I have recently obtained a PhD in bioinformatics from Imperial College London.
+During that time, I was Marie Curie Early stage Researcher at London Instutute of Medical Sciences where I investigated gene expression regulation during embryonic development in zebrafish.

+To keep up with the current methods in Data Analysis and Genomics, I plan to do some smaller scale analysis projects that I will write about here.